Justintime50/homebrew-releaser/README.md

 **Note:** This project is still in development.
 Star the project and keep an eye on the releases.

 This project was inspired by [GoReleaser](https://github.com/goreleaser/goreleaser) which allows you to deliver Go binaries quickly via Homebrew.
 I wanted to do the same for shell scripts but couldn't immediately find a solution - so I decided to build one.
-Shell Releaser allows you to release shell scripts directly to Homebrew via a GitHub Action.
-Cut a new release on your favorite shell script project and let Shell Releaser publish that release via your self-hosted Homebrew tap.
-Shell Releaser will update the project description, version, tar archive url, and checksum for you.
+Homebrew Releaser allows you to release shell scripts directly to Homebrew via a GitHub Action.
+Cut a new release on your favorite shell script project and let Homebrew Releaser publish that release via your self-hosted Homebrew tap.
+Homebrew Releaser will update the project description, version, tar archive url, and checksum for you.

 ## Install